DennisTsar/ballast/docs/src/orchid/resources/snippets/moreNavigationFaqs.md

 The main reason is that Routing needs some kind of state management solution in order to work properly.
-Things could end up very poorly if your app attempts to make multiple navigation attempts quickly and the Router state gets corrupted, and you users will be very unhappy with their experience using that app.
+Things could end up very poorly if your app attempts to make multiple navigation attempts quickly and the Router state gets corrupted, and your users will be very unhappy with their experience using that app.
 The Router state needs to be protected from unwanted changes and ensure things are being processed safely, so the options for building the routing library then
 become: